 Toxic Substances

-(1) Amendments in sections (4) and (6) of this rule (OAR 340-041-0033) and associated revisions to Tables 20, 33A, 33B and 40 do not become applicable for purposes of ORS chapter 468B or the federal Clean Water Act unless and until EPA approves the provisions it identifies as water quality standards pursuant to 40 CFR 131.21 (4/27/2000).
+(1) Amendments in section (3) of this rule and associated revisions to Table 30 will not be effective until approved by EPA pursuant to 40 CFR 131.21 (4/27/2000).

-(2) Toxic substances may not be introduced above natural background levels in waters of the state in amounts, concentrations, or combinations that may be harmful, may chemically change to harmful forms in the environment, or may accumulate in sediments or bioaccumulate in aquatic life or wildlife to levels that adversely affect public health, safety, or welfare or aquatic life, wildlife, or other designated beneficial uses.
+(2) Toxic Substances Narrative.
+Toxic substances may not be introduced above natural background levels in waters of the state in amounts, concentrations, or combinations that may be harmful, may chemically change to harmful forms in the environment, or may accumulate in sediments or bioaccumulate in aquatic life or wildlife to levels that adversely affect public health, safety, or welfare or aquatic life, wildlife, or other designated beneficial uses.

-(3) Aquatic Life Criteria.
-Levels of toxic substances in waters of the state may not exceed the applicable aquatic life criteria listed in Tables 20, 33A, and 33B.
-Tables 33A and 33B, adopted on May 20, 2004, update Table 20 as described in this section.
+(3) Aquatic Life Numeric Criteria.
+Levels of toxic substances in waters of the state may not exceed the applicable aquatic life criteria listed in Table 30.

-(a) Each value for criteria in Table 20 is effective until the corresponding value in Tables 33A or 33B becomes effective.

-(A) Each value in Table 33A is effective on February 15, 2005, unless EPA has disapproved the value before that date.
-If a value is subsequently disapproved, any corresponding value in Table 20 becomes effective immediately.
-Values that are the same in Tables 20 and 33A remain in effect.

-(B) Each value in Table 33B is effective upon EPA approval.

-(b) The department will note the effective date for each value in Tables 20, 33A, and 33B as described in this section.

-(4) Human Health Criteria.
+(4) Human Health Numeric Criteria.
 The criteria for waters of the state listed in Table 40 are established to protect Oregonians from potential adverse health effects associated with long-term exposure to toxic substances associated with consumption of fish, shellfish, and water.

-(5) To establish permit or other regulatory limits for toxic substances for which criteria are not included in Tables 20, 33A, or 33B, the department may use the guidance values in Table 33C, public health advisories, and other published scientific literature.
+(5) To establish permit or other regulatory limits for toxic substances for which criteria are not included in Table 30 or Table 40, the department may use the guidance values in Table 33C, public health advisories, and other published scientific literature.
 The department may also require or conduct bio-assessment studies to monitor the toxicity to aquatic life of complex effluents, other suspected discharges, or chemical substances without numeric criteria.

 ………..